 print "Count: %d; Percent: %2.1f%%" % (len(rrt_df), (float(len(rrt_df))

 / len(av)) * 100)

-# this outputs:

-# Count: 15171; Percent: 5.9%
+## Count: 15171; Percent: 5.9%

-print xtab # not shown

-xtab.plot(kind='bar',legend=False) # not shownFigure 3-14 3-Way Risk/Reliability/Type Contingency Table — Final (R) [793725c03f014.eps]
+xtab.plot(kind='bar',legend=False)

+Figure 3-16 3-Way risk/reliability/type contingency table — final (Python) [9781118793725 c03f016.eps]

+[[I get this error message:

+File "<ipython-input-26-5d24c677430c>", line 9 print "Count: %d; Percent: %2.1f%%" % ^ SyntaxError: invalid syntax

+AR: re-wrapped the offending line to Python won’t complain

+[[ I get different results from 3.14.
+I get this (bottom):]]

+AR: everything should be the same now

+With this final bit of filtering, you’ve reduced the list to less than 6 percent of the original and have honed in fairly well on the nodes representing the ones you really should care about.
+If you wanted to further reduce the scope, you could filter by various combinations of Reliability and/or Risk.
+Perhaps you want to go back to the categories you filtered out and bring a subset of those back in.

+[[“Command and Control” is not code, but a data value.

+AR: removed the reference as well

+AR: correct.

+AU: Do we need the Python version of this figure? –John

+AR: yes.
+And it’s been included.

-With this final bit of filtering, we’ve reduced the list to less than 6% of the original and have honed in fairly well on the nodes representing the ones we “really should care about”.
-Looking at this graphic, we can see none of the “Command and Control” hosts are below a risk of 4 (nor above the risk of 5).
-If we wanted to further reduce the scope, we could filter by various combinations of Reliability and/or Risk.
-Perhaps we want to go back to the categories we filtered out too and bring a subset of those back in.
-The rather simple parsing and slicing we did here doesn’t show us the important variables, it simply helps understand the relationships and the frequency with which they occur.
-Just because 90% of the data was scanning hosts, perhaps we only want to filter of those hosts with a risk of 2 or below.
-Our analysis has merely let us identify a set of nodes we can generate a higher priority alerts on while still capturing the other types into a lower priority or informational log.
+The rather simple parsing and slicing done here doesn’t show which variables are most important; it simply helps you understand the relationships and the frequency with which they occur.
+Just because 90 percent of the data was Scanning Hosts, perhaps you only want to filter those hosts with a risk of 2 or below.
+This analysis has merely helped you identify a set of nodes on which you can generate higher priority alerts.
+You can still capture the other types into a lower priority or into an informational log.

-Since AlienVault updates this list hourly, we can create a script to do this filtering before importing new revisions into our security tools and keep track of the percentage of nodes filtered out as a flag for the need to potentially readjust our rules.
-Furthermore, we should strongly consider re-performing this exploratory analysis on a semi-frequent basis to see whether we need to re-think our perspective on what constitutes nodes we “really should care about”.
+Since AlienVault updates this list hourly, you can create a script to do this filtering before importing new revisions into your security tools.
+You can then keep track of the percentage of nodes filtered out as a flag for the need to potentially readjust the rules.
+Furthermore, you should strongly consider performing this exploratory analysis on a semi-frequent basis.
+This will help you determine whether you need to re-think your perspective on what constitutes non-trivial nodes.

+[[Authors: Edits above okay?
+Kezia]]

+AR: yep.
+Thx

-In Summary
+Summary

-This chapter introduced the core structure and concepts of data analyses in Python and R. We incorporated basic statistics, foundational scripting/analysis patterns and introductory visualizations to help us both ask and answer a pertinent question.
-In addition, each example has demonstrated the similarity of Python (with pandas) and R coding techniques and generated output.
-The steps presented are just an example of one direction this particular analysis led.
-Every situation will be different and will require you to pull in different tools and techniques as needed.
+This chapter introduced the core structure and concepts of data analyses in Python and R. It incorporated basic statistics, foundational scripting/analysis patterns, and introductory visualizations to help you ask and answer a pertinent question.
+In addition, each example demonstrated the similarity of Python (with pandas) and R coding techniques and generated output.
+The steps presented are just one direction this particular analysis could lead.
+Every situation is different and will require you to pull in different tools and techniques as needed.

-In future chapters we will focus mainly on R code, with some Python sprinkled in on occasion.
-If you are already familiar with Python/pandas the previous examples should help you translate between the two languages.
-If you are new to both R and Python the standardization of future examples in one language should both help you follow along with less confusion and learn R a bit better.
+Future chapters focus mainly on R code, with some Python sprinkled in on occasion.
+If you are familiar with Python/pandas, the previous examples should help you translate between the two languages.
+If you are new to both R and Python, the standardization of future examples in one language should help you follow along with less confusion and help you learn R a bit better.

 Recommended Reading